Is hiring a franchise consultant necessary?

 2. One size does not fit all

-When you go to the optician, you read texts from a chart while the optician tries different lenses to determine the strength.
-Eventually, the optician will select the best strength and matching lenses based on your wishes and needs.
-But what if the optician just puts his own glasses on you with the words: "Here, these worked for me".
-Then you know this is not a good optician because he does not "look" beyond his own experience.
+When you go to the optician, you read texts from a card while the optician tries different lenses to determine the strength.
+Eventually, the optician will choose the best strength and matching glasses for you, based on your wishes and what you need.
+But what if the optician just puts their own glasses on you with the words: "Here, these worked for me."
+Then you know this is not a good optician, because they don't "look" beyond their experience.

-Perhaps a strange comparison, but the same applies to franchise consultants, for example, if your prospective consultant gained their expertise by working at McDonalds for a while.
-They might have a narrow approach by saying: "This is how we did it at McDonalds".
-Therefore, it is always best to seek a consultant with experience in multiple industries and, ideally, other brands in your industry.
-Be very wary of the "cheap and cheerful" consultants who offer little more than template documents and "ready-made" advice.
+Perhaps a strange comparison, but the same applies to franchise consultants, for example if your future consultant gained their expertise by working at McDonald's for a while.
+They might have a shortsighted approach by saying: "This is how we did it at McDonald's."
+Therefore, it is always best to look for a consultant with experience in multiple sectors and, ideally, other brands in your industry.
+Be very wary of "cheap and cheerful" consultants who offer little more than template documents and "ready-to-go" advice.

 3. What does a franchise consultant cost?

-This entirely depends on what you want them to do for you.
-If you're looking for someone to help from the start to recruiting franchisees, then tailored proposals are made.
+This depends entirely on what you want them to do for you.
+If you are looking for someone to help you from the start through to recruiting franchisees, then tailored proposals will be made.
 The more you need the advisor to do, the higher the costs will be.
 Every company in every industry is unique.
-Depending on the concept and the industry, tailored proposals are made with a detailed explanation of the work the franchise consultants will carry out.
+Depending on the concept and the industry, tailored proposals are made with a detailed explanation of the tasks the franchise consultants perform.

-In summary, franchising is a long-term investment with a significant portion of the costs being paid upfront.
-Experience shows that this investment typically pays off quickly with just a few franchisees.
-However, it is worth the investment to set up the franchise model from the beginning, and a franchise consultant will certainly help you with this.
+In summary, franchising is a long-term investment with a large part of the costs paid upfront.
+Experience shows that this investment is usually quickly recouped with only a few franchisees.
+However, it is worth the investment to set up the franchise model from the start, and a franchise consultant will certainly help you with this.

 Team Koelewijn & Partners

-Koelewijn & Partners stands out in the market for franchise development as we are the only organization in the Netherlands to have a truly multidisciplinary team of development, recruitment, and operations consultants 'in house'.
-For commissions, we coordinate with specialized colleagues from consultancy, recruitment, training, and legal matters.
-Additionally, we have ample international experience and an extensive international network of colleague organizations that can support in the respective country.
-Therefore, we are always up to date with the latest developments and achieve the best results for our clients.
-Would you like to know more about hiring a franchise consultant?
-Please contact us via the form below.
+Koelewijn & Partners distinguishes itself in the market for franchise development because we are the only organization in the Netherlands to have a truly multidisciplinary team of development, recruitment, and operations consultants available 'in-house'.
+On assignments, we collaborate with specialized colleagues in consultancy, recruitment, training, and legal affairs.
+Moreover, we have extensive international experience and a broad international network of colleague organizations that can provide support in the relevant country.
+In this way, we are always aware of the latest developments and achieve the best results for our clients.
+Want to know more about hiring a franchise consultant?
+Then contact us via the form below.